 - Michael Jordan was cut from the high-school basketball team as he was “lacking skill”.

-After all, only the failures these successful people had to experience and the mistakes they made in their lives allowed them to become the geniuses, inventors and idols they have become.
-Without their failures they wouldn’t have become the person they are nowadays acknowledged as.
+After all, only the failures these successful people had to experience and the mistakes they made in their lives allowed them to become the geniuses, inventors, and idols they have become.
+Without their failures, they wouldn’t have become the person they are nowadays acknowledged as.
 Those that never failed in life are the ones that no one remembers of today, the ones that never won as they never tried.

 I don’t want to downplay how hard it feels to fail, as some failures can be exceptionally painful and make it extremely difficult for us to stand up again and continue to do what we love.
 There are failures that might knock you down on the ground and let everything else look pointless.
 Failures that are so striking that you don’t even see any hope to recover from that defeat.
 BUT, with every failure we are given the chance to “start from scratch”, change negative patterns, rearrange our lives towards a more successful future AND most important of all: with every failure there comes an important decision.
 The decision to allow a failure to defeat you once and for all, leaving you behind in a broken down state of mind for the rest of your live, or to pat yourselves on the back for not having squandered an opportunity, for having tried, for having given your best and for having gained some important experiences that could become very valuable in your future.
 It’s the decision between being left behind on the ground and (figuratively spoken) reaching out a hand to yourself, helping yourself to stand up again, brushing off the dust from your clothes and to continue pursuing the dream you always wanted to realize.

 I failed many times in my life and luckily the vast majority of failures and defeats were so unimportant that I either forgot about them over the time or are able to laugh about it nowadays.
 I’ve nearly failed classes when I was 9 years old and was separated from some of my best friends as I wasn’t entitled to enroll at grammar school, which was only for the brightest and smartest pupils in a class.
 My class teacher told my parents that I should definitely repeat that grade to close the gaps in knowledge I had.
-Nevertheless, I chose to march on and so I went on secondary school, my grades improved drastically and two years later I was entitled to enroll at junior high school.
+Nevertheless, I chose to march on and so I went to secondary school, my grades improved drastically and two years later I was entitled to enroll in junior high school.

-I could go on and write down all the defeats and failures in my life I can remember of, whenever I was turned down, ignored, knocked down on the ground, got dumped, failed at work, saw my plans fail or messed up with my duties, but that would increase the word-count of this post into the infinite.
+I could go on and write down all the defeats and failures in my life I can remember of, whenever I was turned down, ignored, knocked down on the ground, got dumped, failed at work, saw my plans fail or messed up with my duties, but that would increase the word count of this post into the infinite.
 Nevertheless, every of these defeats helped me to accept failure as an inevitable part of my life, which took a lot of pressure from my shoulders.
 It helped me to see more opportunities than before, as I simply had ignored many of them because I estimated them as too risky or to be doomed to fail.
 It helped me to focus my attention on the things I enjoyed doing – in the one area I knew I belonged – and to strip off what I considered to be dispensable and unnecessary.
 If everything I did had turned out as a success, I would not have discovered what I truly loved to do and might have awoken one day in a life where I didn’t belong with a job that didn’t fulfill me.

-Without my biggest failures, I wouldn’t have concerned myself so much with my personality, faced my biggest fears and discovered my strong willpower, enduring persistence and my positivity.
+Without my biggest failures, I wouldn’t have concerned myself so much with my personality, faced my biggest fears and discovered my strong willpower, enduring persistence, and my positivity.
 Every failure taught me – in its very own painful way – things that cannot be found in books, characteristics about myself that cannot even be articulated and friendships whose value lies beyond the imaginable.
 After the most painful defeats and setbacks I ever had to experience, I arose out of the ashes like a Phoenix, stronger, more knowledgeable and wiser than before, having gained very valuable life experiences.
 I became more focused on the things I loved most and knew who my true friends were – those that stood on my side, whenever I was down.

 “I have missed more than 9,000 shots in my career.
 I have lost almost 300 games.
 On 26 occasions I have been entrusted to take the game winning shot, and I missed.
 I have failed over and over and over again in my life.
 And that is why I succeed.” ~ Michael Jordan